degreepath/auditor/tests/snapshots/integrations/arts-of-computer-history.md

 - take ART 103
 - take ART 104
 - complete the “A” requirement
-- take enough courses to obtain at least 1.50 credits from the set of courses matched by the “A” requirement
+- have the following be true:

+1. given the results of the “A” requirement,
+2. there must be at least 1.50 credits

 ### A
 For this requirement, you must take one of the following courses: